I’m a playwright and producer hovering between social entrepreneurship, arts and cultural diplomacy.

-I’ve created a performance and production concept combining documentary theatre with strategic communication, Voices.
+I’ve created a performance and production concept combining documentary theatre and strategic communication, Voices.
 Voices is used as a tool for NGO’s, government institutions, companies and individuals to advocate for issues related to human rights.

 I have worked in 30 countries, from Afghanistan to the United States, from Sweden to Nigeria, and I have put over 1000 decision makers on stage to portray human rights defenders and women’s rights activists.